guttih/voffcon/docs/device-setup.md

   Now the device has been setup and we can tell the Node server how to connect to it.

+##The Device server

+###General information
+As noted above this program needs to be uploaded on the device you want to control from the node server.
+This server will only allow request to it, if the request comes from a client which is on the same subnet.
+In fact the Device server will check for the first 3 numbers in the calling ip address and if they match the deivces ip address numbers then the caller will be considered save and his requests will be acted upon.
+Exeptions to this can be made by whitelisting specific ip addresses.

+### Possible commands
+These are possible commmands a client (the Node server) can send to the device.

+- /pins
+  - __get__ Get status of all pins
+  - __post__ Change the value of a pin, that is, turn off or on or set a pins value from 0 - 1023
+- /whitelist
+   - __get__ Get all whitlisted ip addresses
+  - __post__
+    - __add__ whitelist a new ip address.
+    - __remove__ remove a ip address from the whitelist
+- /started
+    - __get__ Get when the server was turned on
+- /status
+    - __get__ Get the status of the pins, whitelist and when the server was started, all in one request.  (good for beginning of a page)
+- /setup
+  - __get__ whitelists the first caller to the device.  (todo: this is a sequrity risk, should be removed after development)
+- /pinout
+  - __get__ returns the pin mappings of the device.
+That is f.example "D0" on the device is mapped to the pin number 16.

+Todo: make timed commands.
+That is allow a client to send a command which is a sequence of commands made to pins.
+That could be shomething like this.
+Set pins 1 value to 1023 and set pins 2 value to 0.
+Wait for 500 milliseconds and set pins 1 value to 0 and set pins 3 value to 256.

 ps.
 If you want to develop the Device server further you can get [documentation](http://esp8266.github.io/Arduino/versions/2.2.0/doc/libraries.html) for the ESP8266 Community libraries.